 - Employment sectors: Agriculture, tourism, hospitality, food industry, construction, and land transport

-- Processing time: The Portugal E8 Visa processing time is generally around 30 calendar days, but this can vary
+- Processing time: The E8 Visa processing time is generally around 30 calendar days, but this can vary

 - Application: Must be submitted at the Portuguese consulate or embassy in the applicant’s country of residence

-General requirements for the Portugal E8 Visa application
+Requirements for the E8 Visa

 - Passport valid for at least 3 months beyond the intended stay